ClickCease

 BMW

-In these vehicles, the EGR cooler may leak internally, causing coolant to mix with diesel engine soot, which could result in smoldering particles, a melting intake manifold, and potentially fire, according to BMW.
+According to BMW, the EGR cooler may leak internally in these vehicles, causing coolant to mix with diesel engine soot, resulting in smoldering particles, a melting intake manifold, and potentially fire.
 The driver may be alerted if the vehicle experiences this issue by a warning symbol in the instrument cluster displaying a loss of engine coolant, a reduction in engine power, an unpleasant odor of exhaust gas, an unusual noise from the engine compartment, and/or smoke from the engine compartment.

-Vehicle owners who observe any of these symptoms should contact their dealership right away, the automaker states.
+The automaker states that vehicle owners who observe any of these symptoms should contact their dealership right away.
 BMW has said it is not aware of any accidents or injuries related to this condition.
 Owners’ notification letters will go out on Jan.
 12, 2022, the automaker said.
-When the recall begins, dealerships will replace the EGR cooler and inspect the intake manifold replacing it as necessary at no cost to consumers.
+When the recall begins, dealerships will replace the EGR cooler and inspect the intake manifold, replacing it as necessary at no cost to consumers.
 Vehicle owners with questions or concerns are asked to contact BMW customer service at 800-525-7417.

 Vehicle Fire Risk

-If you have been injured in a vehicle fire caused by a defective part, you may be able to seek compensation for damages including medical expenses, lost income, hospitalization, rehabilitation, and pain and suffering.
-An experienced auto defect lawyer will be able to offer you more information about pursuing your legal rights.
+Suppose you have been injured in a vehicle fire caused by a defective part.
+In that case, you may be able to seek compensation for damages, including medical expenses, lost income, hospitalization, rehabilitation, and pain and suffering.
+An experienced California personal injury lawyer can offer you more information about pursuing your legal rights.

 Source: https://www.consumerreports.org/car-recalls-defects/bmw-recalls-cars-and-suvs-due-to-fire-risk-a7622678572/